gstrauss-zscaler/computational_biology/problem_set1/final/problem 2.md

 # Ex 2

 ## a
+> Explain shortly why the technique used for global alignment cannot be used __as is__ in the case of local alignment.

 The technique used in the NW algorithm assumes that the optimal alignment path must cross the middle section of the DP matrix, because it always begins at $(0,0)$ and ends at $(m,n)$.
 In local alignment this assumption fails: the optimal solution may be completely contained in an internal sub-matrix, never touching the mid column or any boundary.
 Therefore, the divide-and-conquer strategy of Hirschberg cannot be applied as is.

 ---

 ## b
+> Suggest a linear-space version for the Smith-Waterman algorithm.
+Describe your algorithm in full detail.

 The idea of our algorithm is to first locate the sub-matrix that contains the optimal local alignment, and then run NW with linear space only on that region.

 ---